nozzlegear/Riddlevox/README.md

 var showPopupIfConverted = false;
 ```

-Nozzlegear can be set to automatically open itself using the AutoOpenDelay property.
+Riddlevox can be set to automatically open itself using the AutoOpenDelay property.
 However, if a user manually opens or closes the popup it will not automatically open again.
 You can override this behavior and force the popup to always automatically open.

 **NB**: The popup will NEVER auto open if the user is on a mobile device &mdash; even if this property is true.